 - Greater volume when using, like drinking to the point of slurred speech

-- Using substances alone, like smoking marijuana alone in one’s room
+- Using substances alone, like smoking marijuana solo in one’s room

 Alcohol and other substances are often used to ease the pain of depression or trauma, or to blunt feelings of anxiety.
 Problematic patterns of use might also reflect a tendency toward addiction.
 Be especially vigilant if there’s a history of substance use problems in your family.

-While not a sign in the true sense, stressful life events are one of the best predictors of mental health struggles, including depression, posttraumatic stress, problems with alcohol, or excessive anxiety.
-Life stress comes in many forms, including:
+This is a stressful time for everyone, but more so for some than others.
+While not a sign of a mental health crisis by themselves, stressful life events are one of the best predictors of mental health struggles, including depression, posttraumatic stress, problems with alcohol, or excessive anxiety.
+Likely recent stresses might include:

 - Financial difficulties

 It’s not uncommon for a person to experience a delayed reaction to a stressful life event.
-For example, some people who survive a major trauma like being assaulted may experience posttraumatic stress disorder (PTSD) “with delayed expression,” meaning the condition is not fully present until at least 6 months after the trauma.
+For example, some people who survive a major trauma like a life-threatening illness may experience posttraumatic stress disorder (PTSD) “with delayed expression,” meaning the condition is not fully present until at least 6 months after the trauma.

 Stresses that continue for a long time, like chronic health struggles or long-term unemployment, often have a cumulative effect.
-For this reason, a person may seem to be doing surprisingly well as they face enormous challenges.
-However, our bodies and minds will start to struggle as the stress wears on, and our nervous systems are continually on high alert.
-Plan to check in regularly to see how a loved one is doing.
+For this reason, your loved one may seem to be doing surprisingly well as they face enormous challenges.
+However, our bodies and minds eventually struggle as the stress wears on, and our nervous systems are continually on high alert.
+Plan to check in regularly to see how they’re doing.

-It can also be hard to recognize someone’s reactions to a major stressor when that stressor also affects you.
-For example, if you’re dealing with the stress of a recent move, you might not be as aware of how this major life disruption is affecting a family member.
+It can also be hard to recognize someone’s reactions to a major stressor like a pandemic when that stressor also affects you.
+For example, if you and your family member are both facing financial hardship, you might be less aware of how this strain is affecting them.
 At these times we may need to deliberately remind ourselves to check in with those around us to see how they’re doing.

 Struggling to Fulfill Obligations

-You might notice that the person you’re concerned about has been missing work more often, or missing deadlines, or not turning in papers and other assignments.
-They may be less on top of their responsibilities at home like doing the dishes or taking out the trash.
-They could be missing scheduled appointments or struggling to be punctual.
+You might notice that the person you’re concerned about is less on top of their responsibilities at home, like doing the dishes or taking out the trash.
+If they’re still employed, they might be missing work more often, or missing deadlines.
+Students might not turn in papers and other assignments.
+They could be missing scheduled video conferences or showing up late.

 Often a person might have an explanation for each lapse that seems reasonable—they couldn’t submit their paper in time because the website was down, or they missed a morning appointment because they set their alarm for PM instead of AM.
+Or maybe they use the all-purpose explanation: There’s a pandemic!
 Follow your instincts if you sense there’s something deeper that accounts for the struggles you’re seeing, and keep in mind the overall pattern you’re noticing.

 Lack of Self-Care

 When a person is having major life difficulties, basic self-care is often one of the first things to go.
-The person might stop bathing regularly, to the extent that they have a noticeable body odor or look disheveled.
-They might also stop taking care of their teeth.
-If they’re accustomed to paying attention to how they dress, they might start wearing the same sweat suit every day.
+They might stop bathing regularly, to the extent that they have a noticeable body odor.
+They might stop taking care of their teeth.
+They may also wear the same dirty sweat pants and T-shirt every day, and look more disheveled than can easily be explained by the COVID situation.

 Change in Outlook

-One particular change in outlook to pay attention to is when someone expresses a lack of hope that things will get better.
-It’s hard to overstate the importance of hope, and it can be completely dispiriting to lose it.
+Pay attention in particular if someone expresses a lack of hope that things will get better.
+While it may be hard to feel hopeful right now, most of us believe that at some point, the situation will get better.
+It’s hard to overstate the importance of hope, especially in these dark times, and it can be completely dispiriting to lose it.
 Examples of statements to listen for include:

 - “I just don’t see things ever improving.”